 Recently I’ve been working with Bill Yao from the MKII watch company in the USA, because many of our ideas have an intersection of inspiration and we wanted to harness the opportunity to bring each other’s markets into alignment, great caps, awesome watches!

-Both Bill and I were completed intrigued by this cap so recently when some original pieces were made available we jumped on the opportunity to base ours on these period examples, and so the Papa Nui Z-Special cap is a faithful recreation of the World War II cap comforter in an olive drab pure wool, made exclusively for the Papa Nui Cap Company and MKII Watches in the best knitting facilities in Japan.
+Both Bill and I were completed intrigued by this cap so recently when some original pieces were made available we jumped on the opportunity to base ours on these period examples.

 This season we issue the Z-Special in Canadian Khaki as an homage to our Commonwealth Brothers and also to the US 10th Mountain Division who trained up on the border.